 Just as Kuens near Meran or Kurtinig in southern South Tyrol also Waidbruck ranks among the smallest municipality in the province.

 Already during the Roman age there has been a settlement called “Sublavio”, supposedly around a bridge.
-During the middle ages, the area was a popular stop for travelers and pilgrims on the way to the south.
+During the Middle Ages, the area was a popular stop for travellers and pilgrims on the way to the south.
 Due to its central position Waidbruck is still today an ideal starting point for excursions in all directions – by bike and on foot through the surrounding mountains or with skis to the skiing regions of Seiser Alm and Gröden.